Dieguesist/drm-supplementary-material/README.md

 ## Case material

-The two case instantiations are derived from interviews with the cybersecurity and data protection officer of a European retail organization.
+The two case instantiations are derived from an interview with the cybersecurity and data protection officer of a European retail organization.
 They are provided as rendered high-resolution views in `/figures` rather than as model sources: the instantiations derive from case material covered by a confidentiality agreement, and the rendered views correspond exactly to the figures in the manuscript.
 Incident-level documentation from the case organization is not included for the same reason.